TasfiaAddrita/Tip-Calculator/README.md

-# Pre-work - Tip Master
+# Pre-work: Tipster

-Tip Master is a tip calculator application for iOS.
+Tipster is a tip calculator application for iOS.

 Submitted by: Tasfia Addrita